Spring Fruits And Vegetables: Seasonal Produce Guide

 Fiddlehead ferns

 Fiddlehead ferns are young fern fronds coiled in spring.
 They’re a delicacy known for their unique flavor and texture.
-They’re packed with omega-3, omega-6 fatty acids, iron, and fiber.
+They’re packed with omega-3, omega-6 fatty acids, iron, and fiber, according to WebMD.

 Choose tightly coiled, brightly colored fiddleheads without wilting.
 Enjoy them blanched, sautéed with garlic and butter, as a salad garnish, or in creamy pasta for a seasonal touch.